devops329/devops/instruction/awsS3Deployment/awsS3Deployment.md

 #### Steps

-1. In the repository that you specified when you created you identity provider, create a GitHub Actions workflow file named `ci.yml` in your project's `.github/workflows` directory.
+1. In the repository that you specified when you created your identity provider, create a GitHub Actions workflow file named `ci.yml` in your project's `.github/workflows` directory.
 This will contain the workflow to copy files to your S3 bucket.
 1. Paste the following template into the `ci.yml` file.

    ```yml